-The State of Colorado Massage Therapist Requirements
+The State of Colorado Massage Therapy License Requirements

 Throughout the 104,185 square miles of the Centennial State, approximately 12,418 massage therapists work to help the more than 5 million people in their state find relief from pain, rehabilitation from injuries, and comfort in the midst of stress and anxiety.